 Of the range of techniques in use for the detection of breast cancer, mammography is currently the only examination that is supported by objective and randomised clinical trials for screening and diagnosis.

-Additional information on thermography is also available on the National Breast and Ovarian Cancer Centre Position Statement.
+Additional information on thermography is also available on the Cancer Australia Position Statement

 1. American Medical Association.
 Thermography Update H-175.988, vol. 2007: American Medical Association Website, 2007.